 We follow specific standards for maintaining affirmative employment programs and take steps to ensure that policies, practices, and procedures are conducted in an inclusive manner for employees and applicants.

 We study how consumers interact with financial products and services to help identify potential problems in the marketplace and achieve better outcomes for all.
 Review our reports and analyses to help inform your decisions, policies, and practices.
 And, see reports that we periodically prepare about the CFPB.

-Retaliation Act of 2002 (No FEAR Act) Annual Report of Fiscal Year (FY) 2017.
+The CFPB presents its Notification and Federal Employee Antidiscrimination and Retaliation Act of 2002 (No FEAR Act) Annual Report of Fiscal Year (FY) 2019.

 Fall 2019 Semi-Annual Report of the Bureau of Consumer Financial Protection

 More than 65 percent of the Bureau of Consumer Financial Protection (BCFP) employee population responded to the annual employee survey conducted between Aug.
 19 and Sep.
 13, 2019.